 Franklin County Board of County Commissioners and its Planning Office

-Water Quality Monitoring Staff have maintained four dataloggers in the bay on a continuous basis since 1995, measuring temperature, specific conductivity, salinity, dissolved oxygen, pH, water level and turbidity every 15 minutes.
-They are located at Dry Bar, East Bay and Cat Point approximately one foot off of the bottom with a second datalogger on the surface at the East Bay site.
-Weather conditions can have a strong influence on water quality and is also monitored from a station in the upper East Bay marshes.
+Water Quality Monitoring Staff have maintained four dataloggers in the bay on a continuous basis since 1995.
+Every 15 minutes, they measure temperature, specific conductivity, salinity, dissolved oxygen, pH, water level and turbidity.
+They are located at Dry Bar, East Bay and Cat Point, approximately 1 foot off of the bottom, with a second datalogger on the surface at the East Bay site.
+Weather conditions can strongly influence water quality and is also monitored from a station in the upper East Bay marshes.
 Nutrient and chlorophyll a samples are collected monthly at each datalogger location, plus nine additional sites.

-Trawling ANERR began a long-term trawling program in 2000 and now has more than a decade of monthly fish and benthic macro-invertebrate data at twelve sites.
-The sampling program mimics the gear and procedures of a long-term study done in the bay by an FSU researcher from 1972 to 1984 as well as having many of the same sampling locations incorporated into the project.
+Trawling ANERR began a long-term trawling program in 2000 and now has more than a decade of monthly fish and benthic macro-invertebrate data at 12 sites.
+The sampling program mimics the gear and procedures of a long-term study done in the bay from 1972 to 1984 by an FSU researcher, as well as having many of the same sampling locations incorporated into the project.
 Sixty trawls are performed monthly at these stations that have various habitat and salinity regimes associated with them (five at each site).
 Fish species, number and are determined from each site, along with water quality measurements.

 Listed Species Monitoring - Sea Turtles A long-term monitoring and management program for listed species has been in effect since the early 1990s.
-Sea turtle nests are monitored and protected on beaches within and adjacent to ANERR by staff, volunteers, and other agencies, most of which is coordinated by ANERR.
-Management of the nests includes predator control, fencing nests, working with the county on a lighting ordinance, monitoring lighting violations, and working with a local NGO on correcting lighting problems.
+Sea turtle nests are monitored and protected on beaches within and adjacent to ANERR by staff, volunteers and other agencies, most of which is coordinated by ANERR.
+Management of the nests includes predator control, fencing nests, working with the county on a lighting ordinance, monitoring lighting violations and working with a local nongovernmental organization on correcting lighting problems.

 Shoreline Monitoring After Hurricane Opal hit in 1995, a shoreline erosion and dune recovery study was instituted to monitor changes in local shorelines, dune and vegetation loss and recovery, as well as impacts from natural events such as hurricanes.
 The research section monitors beach and bay shorelines on Cape St. George Island at six locations quarterly to determine shoreline changes.